 According to the press release, the memorandum of understanding will “coordinate compliance with both federal and state laws alike” by the Florida and federal governments.
 The agreement, though, was not made available to the public yet.

 Notably, each of the agreements with the other 18 states has been signed by one or more workforce agencies, such as the state labor department or workforce division.
 Curiously, the only Florida agency that signed this agreement was the state’s revenue department.
 Although it has responsibility for collecting state unemployment insurance, the Florida Department of Revenue has no role in matters such as violations of the state’s minimum wage and overtime laws, which are often implicated when businesses are found to have misclassified employees as ICs.
-If we are able to determine why the Florida Department of Labor is not a party to the state’s agreement with the U.S. Department of Labor, we will provide an update to this blog post.
+If we are able to determine why the Florida Department of Labor is not a party to the state’s agreement with the U.S. Department of Labor, I will provide an update to this blog post.